 BMI Requirements for Surrogacy

-There are certain BMI requirements that women looking to become surrogates need to meet before they can carry another person’s baby.
+There are certain BMI requirements that women looking to become a surrogate mother need to meet before they can carry another person’s baby.
 But while the requirement differs from one surrogacy agency to the other, most of them abide by the guidelines stipulated by the American Society for Reproductive Medicine (ASRM).
 According to the ASRM, a prospective surrogate needs to be healthy and has a BMI in the range of 19 to 33.

 This prevents most women who are underweight or obese from becoming surrogate mothers.